 First, make sure that you’ve checked on the warranty’s transferability.
 You can easily do so, by checking its VIN and contacting the dealership to get valuable information.
 The odds are that the vehicle’s warranty is transferable.

 Second, investigate the overall health of the vehicle, via detailed maintenance and repair reports.
 Yet, this may be painstaking and time-consuming.
-By automating and optimizing this process with a fleet management system, you gain the upper hand.
+By automating and optimizing this process with a vehicle management system, you gain the upper hand.
 Meanwhile, you can make the most of the warranty to manage the repair costs and drive the vehicle’s performance.
 With the above things in check, you can attract more potential buyers; which means, you can sell the car at a better price.
 The bottom line is, vehicles that are taken care of, last longer and run more efficiently, and have a higher resale value.
-If you don’t have a fleet management software up and running, do find the means to invest in one.
+If you don’t have a vehicle management software up and running, do find the means to invest in one.
 It will be a game-changer.
 By all means, check out Veturilo and register today, to start reaping the benefits it offers, as soon as tomorrow.